-Here are our top tips for the curious cats of the world wanting to research their family history.
+Here are our top tips for the curious cats of the world wanting to research their genealogy.

 Ask as many questions as you can!
 One thing many aspiring genealogists have regretted is not asking their older family members questions before they passed away.
 Doing so may help fill in those gaps and fit your family jigsaw together piece by piece!

 This may be optional for some of you, depending on your learning style, but it’s a good way to make the process come alive.
 Drawing out your family tree and adding to it as you learn more, is a great way to get other members of your family involved, especially any children.

 It’s one thing being creative, but it’s another thing to be organised.
 Keep a note of all your discoveries, so you can come back to it later.
 You may not think it, but many genealogists fail to record their findings.
 One small thing makes a huge difference and can save you a whole heap of time in the long run.
 Another positive is that all this information can be turned into a story.
 Put it all in a notebook to keep or pass it onto your family members.

 We all hit brick walls at some point, but it’s not worth giving up all hope if you do so.
 Just remember how far you’ve come!
 If you hit a dead-end early on, however, that’s a little tricky.
 You’re more inclined to stop completely, feeling as if you’re getting nowhere.
 If that’s the case, it may be worth simplifying things.
 For example, searching for your mother’s maiden name instead of her married name, nicknames, and vice versa.
 Look at locations and make your searches less broad.
 Sometimes casting a wide net, doesn’t catch any fish.